 Encouraging American colonists to settle these lands could help prevent future wars with France and Spain and bring the territories further under British rule.

 The British economic policy of mercantilism also played a large role in this policy.
 The most valuable British colonies were those with direct access to the ocean.
-Thus the raw materials from the Americas could be shipped back to Britain to be turned into finished goods.
+Thus the raw materials from the Americas could be shipped back to Britain and turned into finished goods.

-The Midwest at the time would be forced to send goods down the Mississippi River.
-The port of New Orleans was controlled by the Spanish, and the British foresaw impending conflicts should Spain gain unfettered access to the Midwestern goods.
+Farmers in the Midwest needed to send goods down the Mississippi River to make it to global markets.
+The Spanish controlled the port of New Orleans and the British foresaw impending conflicts should Spain gain unfettered access to the Midwestern goods.

 Finally, the British never intended for the Proclamation of 1763 to be permanent.
-Once settlement could be controlled the proclamation line was likely to be altered and adjusted as necessary.
+Once settlement stabilized the British planned to alter the proclamation line and adjust it westward as necessary.

 Summary of the Proclamation of 1763 – The American Perspective

 Thousands of American colonists had fought in the French and Indian War for the British.
-In return for their service, many were promised lands as an incentive to join the militias.
+In return for their service, the British promised lands on the frontier as an incentive to join the militias.
 A vast majority of this land was to be in the frontier once incorporated following the conclusion of the war.

-George Washington himself was granted 20,000 acres in the Ohio River valley which was now part of the Indian Reserve.
-Many of his soldiers suffered a similar fate where they were promised land but could not settle it until the proclamation was lifted.
+George Washington himself received 20,000 acres in return for his service in the Ohio River valley which was now part of the Indian Reserve.
+Many of his soldiers suffered a similar fate where they received land but could not settle it until the British lifted the proclamation.